 Every resident participates in Quality Improvement research, facilitated by the QI Chief Resident specifically assigned to mentor them.
 These projects are career-based.
 For example, a PGY1 headed for an Endocrine fellowship will participate in a multi-disciplinary working group focused on improving inpatient blood sugar control.
-This enables our trainees to get to know faculty in the specialty of their choice early on and conduct scholarly activity to enhance their fellowship potential.
+This enables our trainees to get to know faculty in the specialty of their choice early on and conduct scholarly activities to enhance their fellowship potential.

-Residents receive protected research time during either their PGY-2 or PGY-3.
-Resident research is driven entirely by personal interest.
-Furthermore, the Chief Resident of Research and Education can link residents to potential research mentors based on their subspecialty of interest.
-There is an ongoing effort to curate all research projects going on in each division to make a database for the residents to find potential projects.
-Examples of projects include: creation of a new order set in our EMR to ensure appropriate lung cancer screening is performed in clinic; investigating patient outcomes associated with long pauses during CPR; and a patient-centered needs assessment in the GI lab to determine how to facilitate colonoscopies.
+We encourage residents to access the Project And Investigative Research (PAIR) database of current research projects from each DOM division.
+Examples of projects include: the creation of a new order set in our EMR to ensure appropriate lung cancer screening is performed in clinics; investigating patient outcomes associated with long pauses during CPR, and a patient-centered needs assessment in the GI lab to determine how to facilitate colonoscopies.
 Basic science projects are also readily available in our extensive College of Medicine Research Building.

 We maintain a strong presence at the annual ACP Northern Illinois chapter meeting, where every trainee is encouraged to submit a poster representing their scholarly work.
 This experience promotes resident engagement with faculty and fellows and familiarizes residents with conducting a literature review.
 We also have an annual Scholarly Activities Day, where residents can present their work on campus.